Entwickler-Club/dpodreact/dev/devnotes.md

 - .. delete page

-- .. create page:
+	- .. delete controller as well

-    - .. dpodSiteBuild: first convert to non-static class
+- finish #2 with controller and

     - .. page with SASS file and controller